 Clogged Air Filter

 An engine needs clean air to function properly.
 If dust and other particles enter the combustion chamber the engine can get damaged.
 Therefore, to ensure the flow of clean air to the motor, an air filter is used.
-This filter cleanses the air of dust and other harmful particles, which also means it goes bad after around 3000-5000 miles.
-If you don’t get it changed frequently, you are bound to notice a loss in your car’s performance.
+This filter cleanses the air of dust and other harmful particles, which also means it goes bad after around

 MAF Sensor Malfunction

 The Mass Airflow Sensor (MAF) measures the amount of air the car needs to accelerate.
 Once it gets that measurement it sends this information to the ECU which notifies the throttle to open accordingly.
 If the MAF is faulty and not measuring the airflow properly then you could experience a serious loss in power.
 Sensors can get worn out due to heat and dust.
-Regularly cleaning them can help improve their function and in turn the efficiency of the engine.
+Regularly cleaning them with a specialized product can help improve their function and in turn the efficiency of the engine.